glowmouse/beefocus/README.md

 Why start a new project?
 ------------------------

-- **Origianally, I needed a custom focuser solution for my telescope**.
+- **Originally, I needed a custom focuser solution for my telescope**.
   I have a Celestron C11 with a Hyperstar.
 When I started this I couldn't find a good out of the box solution.
 - **I want to try using an ESP-8266 internet of things micro-controller instead of a traditional arduino**.
 I've found that every wire you get rid of simplifies your telescope setup and observing
 - **I want to open-source the hardware design under a permissive license.**
-  I'm intigued by the idea of open-source hardware.
+  I'm intrigued by the idea of open-source hardware.
 I'm including the Eagle CAD files for the hardware under a Creative Commons 4.0 license.
   The goal is to make builds as inexpensive and easy as possible.
 - This project is a good personal learning experience.